Who are the Americans still left in Russian prisons after massive prisoner swap?

 Gilman, an ex-Marine, received a sentence of seven years and one month last October.
 He was found guilty by a Russian court of assaulting a prison officer and a state investigator at a penal colony in Voronezh, south of the Russian capital, according to The Associated Press.

-Gilman was already in prison at the time of the offence, serving a 3.5-year sentence for attacking a police officer while drunk, a charge he was convicted of in October 2022.
+Gilman was already in prison at the time of the offense, serving a 3.5-year sentence for attacking a police officer while drunk, a charge he was convicted of in October 2022.

 Travis Leake